 You think that there is something that is causing your child an allergic reaction, yet you can’t figure out what it is.
 He is able to eat nuts and peanuts; eggs don’t bother him, nor does wheat or shellfish.
 Even milk is agreeable to him.
 So what could it be?
 Did you ever consider that the dyes in food could be causing your child allergies?
 If not, you may want to think about this one.

-According to about.com, food dye allergies are not uncommon, but are usually undiagnosed, so only a small percentage is definitively allergic.
+According to this article, food dye allergies are not uncommon, but are usually undiagnosed, so only a small percentage is definitively allergic.
 However, many cases go undiagnosed.
 The most common dyes that cause allergies are reds and yellows (especially yellow #5).
 Think about all that your child eats, from popsicles to fruit punch, to candy to birthday cake frosting, even crackers and yogurt.
 It’s hard to steer clear of it, but it may be just what your child needs.

 The symptoms of a food dye allergy can be just as severe as other food allergies, in extreme cases, anaphylaxis can occur.
 In other cases, symptoms can range from hives to eczema to runny nose and congestion.
 It can be immediate or take place several hours after ingestion, and just like other food allergies, all it needs sometimes is a very tiny quantity to produce symptoms.